CopernicaMarketingSoftware/AMQP-CPP/README.md

 ==========
 AMQP-CPP comes with an optional Linux-only TCP module that takes care of the network part required for the AMQP-CPP core library.
 If you use this module, you are required to link with `pthread`.

 There are two methods to compile AMQP-CPP: CMake and Make.
 CMake is platform portable, but the Makefile only works on Linux.
+Building of a shared library is currently not supported on Windows.

 After building there are two relevant files to include when using the library.